pantheon-systems/drush-config-workflow/INSTALL.md

 Once you have completed all of these steps, you will be ready to start using the config-merge command, as described in the (README)[README.md].

-8. Export the configuration files if they have never been exporte before
+viii.
+Export the configuration files if they have never been exporte before

 Run `drush config-export`, and commit the results back to the git repository.